 The scientists in this study also did something else that may come as an eye-opening incident for you.
 They included tests for breast cancer cell growth, conducted at the University of Missouri.
 One of the bottled water brands tested, stimulated a 78% increase in the growth of breast cancer cells compared to a control sample.
 (1,200 initial breast cancer cells multiplied to 32,000 in 4 days, versus only 18,000 for the control sample)

 This outcome indicated that chemical contaminants in the bottled water sample stimulated accelerated division of cancer cells.
 And even though a company may argue that the amounts of chemicals in any bottled water are far below any significant levels to cause any harm, we need to think about the sheer volume of bottled water that the average North American drinks, not to mention all the other chemicals they intake through their food and other drinks.
 The accumulating effects have to account for something.

 What the study did not mention is that there is also a risk to one’s liver if taking in chemicals on a regular basis as our liver has to detoxify any and all drugs, toxins and foreign substances that enter our bodies.
 Hence one can conclude that bottled water can also put a heavier than necessary burden on one’s liver, which may lead to future health complications.

 Secondly, bottled water comes in PET or PETE #1 plastic bottles.
-(See article on understanding plastic bottle numbers for more information.)
+Refer to my article on understanding plastic bottle numbers for more information.
 This substance that holds the water has been under scrutiny itself for being carcinogenic.
 Although this has not been fully proven to this date, what has been proven is that this plastic has a high incidence of bacterial contamination.
 Hence never ever should these bottles be refilled, especially if left in warm temperatures.
-Also the water from these bottles should not be drank after standing half full for days without refrigeration.
+Also, the water from these bottles should not be drunk after standing half full for days without refrigeration.